Coca-Cola: Slurp and Crunch Cinema Spots

 German ad agency Serviceplan was given the challenge to turn young potential motorbikers into fans of BMW Motorrad by staging the brand in an unseen and fascinating way.

 So they came up with the first cinema commercial that does not use a directly visible logo.
 During an exciting Superbike commercial they illuminated the BMW logo with a harmless photo flash onto the audience’s eyes.
 When the audience was asked to close their eyes at the end of the ad, they were surprised to see the BMW logo as an after image.
-With this BMW literally got inside people’s heads, involving them instead of boring them.
+An after-image is a short-lived imprint that remains visible when you close your eyes after a bright flash.

 People who visited the movie shows were fascinated by this innovative performance.
 BMW Motorrad got a lot of positive feedback, especially excited comments on various biker blogs.
 Even film critics wrote about the event in their reviews.
 And of course there were several reports on TV.